vp817/RakNetProtocolDoc/README.md

 > Note: if the OpenConnectionReplyOne packet has security but this packet does not contain a challenge, the client should immediately send a RemoteSystemRequiresPublicKey packet to notify the server that there was no challenge in the OpenConnectionRequestTwo packet.

+**Calculating ConnectionOutcome**:
+- Get the client address.
+  - If the client is not currently connected or it's address is not found in the list, then the outcome is 1.
+  - Otherwise, set it to 2.
+- If the `clientGuid` is already associated with a client that has a different client address, set the connection state to 3.
+- If the client address is already associated with a different `clientGuid`, set the connection state to 4.
+- Otherwise, set the state to 0.

+> Once you have calculated the `ConnectionOutcome`, You will need to check if it is equal to 1 then send the `OpenConnectionReplyTwo` packet.

+> If the `ConnectionOutcome` is not 0, send the `AlreadyConnected` packet.

 ### OpenConnectionReplyTwo

 This packet is the response to an open connection request two packet.